ottosales/ottosales/README.md

 ### Hello!

 #### My name's Otávio, but you can call me Otto.
-I'm a computer engineering student and fullstack web developer.
+I'm a Computer Engineer (bsc) and Fullstack Web Developer.

 ***